 A favorite word of conservatives is "entitlements" and they have even been able to get Democrats to use the term.
 It infers that safety net items are luxuries that should not be taken for granted, instead of something voters help pay for.

 A pet theme of conservatives is that regulations stifle business.
-De-regulating is a stated goal of Republicans, but if you examine the issue what they really mean is regulations cut their ability to maximize profits.
+De-regulating is a stated goal of Republicans, but if you examine the issue what they really mean is the regulations that cut their ability to maximize profits.
 A progressive view is that they are really protections.
 Lakoff contends that if politicians always counter with the word "protection" voters would eventually realize they have a stake in the issue--their health, their financial security and their safety.
 It really is a life and death issue, but Republicans have succeeded in picturing regulations as harmful.

 Another beef he has is that conservatives are always wanting to privatize different functions on the premise that private business can do it more efficiently.
 The problem from Lakoff's view is that the government has a mission to protect citizens while private businesses have profit as the highest priority.
 These two goals are often in conflict.
 One example of privatizing: Black Water started by Erik Prince (brother to Betsy De Vos who wants to privatize education) contracts military services, but are not accountable.
 It has changed ownership and names, but still active.